scoconno/scoconno.github.io/ancient/Phaedo/gobbet.md

 layout: ancientweekly
 title: Gobbet
 ---
-There are two passages this week.
-They are from *Phaedo*.
 Please complete **both** and submit through the relevant link on Blackboard.
 For each, write a separate paragraph for *context*, *content*, and *assessment*.
 Keep the **total** word count to 500 words, i.e., about 250 words per passage.

 **Passage 1**